In new term, Trump set to go after measures that are doing the most to fight climate change

 “No matter what Trump may say, the shift to clean energy is unstoppable and our country is not turning back,″ McCarthy said.
 Advocates for clean energy are bipartisan, well-organized “and fully prepared to deliver climate solutions, boost local economies, and drive climate ambition,′ she said.

 McDermott reported from Providence, R.I.
-Reporters Alexis St. John in Detroit and Becky Bohrer in Juneau, Alaska contributed.
+Reporters Alexa St. John in Detroit and Becky Bohrer in Juneau, Alaska contributed.

 The Associated Press' climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.

-Note: This story was first published on Nov.
-6, 2024.
-It was updated on Nov.
-11, 2024 to correct an editing error in the name of one of the contributing reporters.
-She is Alexa St. John, not Alexis St. John.